MianchuWang/RL-Questions/Chapter 5 Monte Carlo Methods.md

    **Problem of Version 2.2** Regardless the policy, all trajectories are saved to compute the action value function.
    Although the value function seems converge to a suboptimal policy(I think), it is easy to prove that the value function will converge to the optimal policy.
    Let's prove that: if the policy converges to a suboptimal, the value function will converge to the correpsonding value, so the policy can be improved to a better policy.
+(Have not properly proved yet)